zulip/zulip/docs/git/collaborate.md

 Now you work on this branch as you would any other.

 Note: you can use the scripts provided in the tools/ directory to fetch pull requests.
-You can read more about what they do [here][tools-PR].
+You can read more about what they do [here][tools-pr].

 ```bash
 tools/fetch-rebase-pull-request <PR-number>
 tools/fetch-pull-request <PR-number>
 ```

 [github-help-co-pr-locally]: https://help.github.com/en/articles/checking-out-pull-requests-locally
-[tools-PR]: ../git/zulip-tools.html#fetch-a-pull-request-and-rebase
+[tools-pr]: ../git/zulip-tools.html#fetch-a-pull-request-and-rebase